cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 # The Beginning: CuTe, Copy, then Cry
 Okay, with the CuTe vomit over, let's get started with FA2!

-Much of the learning path from here is nonlinear -- some things will click immediately and somethings will only make sense in hindsight.
-You have to be comfortable accepting certain things early before the full understanding comes raging back once you've hit a snag.
+Much of the learning path from here is nonlinear -- some concepts will click immediately and some will only make sense in hindsight.
+You have to be comfortable accepting certain things early; the full understanding only kicks in once you've hit a mental snag.
 I'll tackle some concepts up front and gloss over some others, but these choices are intentional -- you won't always have the full context up-front when you are trying to do something.
 I spent hours thinking I understood something only to realize I didn't understand a week later, and sometimes, it would take five of these I understand/I definitely don't understand cycles before everything fell into place.
 Let's dive in before you have time to reconsider 😇.

 ## A100 (Ampere) Specs
 The entire point of FA2 or even GPU optimization in general is to maximize compute by overlapping it with memory loads.
 Here are the memory and card specs of A100 GPU (Ampere):